ids-s1-20/project-mac_roni/proposal/proposal.md

     ## 10 jeju-air                                   9
     ## # … with 352 more rows

-Next, we visualised the distributuon of the traveller types the airline attracts.
+Next, we visualised the distribution of the traveller types the airline attracts.
 Although, this visualization doesn’t take into account the 31018 missing values.